ciire/ciire.github.io/README.md

 # Hosting your Resume on Github Pages

 ## Purpose
-* The purpose is to provide steps on how to host and format your resume.
+The purpose is to provide steps on how to host and format your resume.
 The steps will reference and connect to the general principles of current technical writing as explained by Andrew Etter in “Modern Technical Writing”.

 ## Prerequisite
-* You need to create a GitHub account.
+You need to create a GitHub account.
 You must have a resume written in markdown.
 There is a markdown tutorial to help you get started in the More Resources section.

 ## Instructions
 ### Setting up a Repository
 1. Click the green “new” button to create a new repository
 2. Fill out the form
-a.
-Write your repository name as the same name as your Github username.
+* Write your repository name as the same name as your Github username.
 3. Commit to the repository
 ### Uploading your resume to github
 4. Click “Add a file”